Closed

 - Clean up and removal of debris

-- Repair and restoration of essential buildings and damaged pens and corrals
+- Repair and restoration of essential buildings and restoration of damaged pens and corrals

 - Harvested and stored crops; livestock losses and livestock fencing

-- Limited silting, field erosion cuts, cleaning of field ditches, repairs to permanent pre-existing dikes protecting productive farmland, and sudden and substantial erosion that poses a threat
+- Limited silting, field erosion cuts and cleaning of filed ditches; repairs to permanent pre-existing dikes protecting productive farmland; sudden and substantial erosion that poses a threat may be eligible

-- Emergency feed purchases when access to feed has been temporarily interrupted by the disaster; livestock evacuation costs including pasture rentals, boarding and transportation costs; evacuation costs for registered evacuees under a mandatory evacuation order; mental health support; and financial counselling
+- Emergency feed purchases where access to feed has been temporarily interrupted by the disaster (maximum 30 days); evacuation of livestock like pasture rentals and boarding and transportation costs; mental health support; financial counselling; evacuation costs are eligible for registered evacuees under a mandatory evacuation order

 Ineligible Costs and Activities